ATD 1-LAW

 False

-As a victim of negligence, Mathayo has been advised he must prove any or some the following.
-When duty of care is not executed correctly, the victims must prove_______
+As a victim of negligence, Luka has been advised he must prove any wrong caused by the negligent behavior or a failure to practice due diligence.
+Because the duty of care is not executed correctly, outline four (4) essentials that Luka must prove.

 Gross